taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add Transaction/task.md

 Now let's create a function that will allow us to add a transaction to our plasma chain.

-1. Define an `addTransaction` function which takes an instance of `Transaction` as its only argument.
+1. Within our `PlasmaChain` class, define an `addTransaction` function which takes an instance of `Transaction` as its only argument.

 2. Add the transaction to the current block's `transactionSet`.